Yuanxin-Xia/LowFreqTFGen/README.md

 ]
 ```
 ### Impedance of different walls
-Copy your frequency independent impedance to the ImpedanceFile folder and also edit impedance in the MAIN.m
+Copy your frequency dependent impedance to the ImpedanceFile folder and also edit impedance in the MAIN.m
 <br>
 ```
 S1 = 'A';